Vinelab/generator-tom/README.md

+# Tom
-# VLB Yeoman Generator - AngularJS
+### Yeoman Generator for AngularJS Apps

+> Why Tom ?
+Because Tom Waits was playing all along the implementation and was a tru inspiration :saxophone:

 ## Features